routshruti/RFM-Analysis-using-Power-BI/README.md

 - **RFM Score:** A composite score calculated by ranking each customer on recency, frequency, and monetary value.

-- **RFM Segmentation:** Based on RFM score, customers are divided into Champions, Loyal Customers, Potential Loyalists, Promising, New Customers, Need Attention, At Risk, and Lost.
+- **RFM Segmentation:** Based on the RFM score, customers are divided into Champions, Loyal Customers, Potential Loyalists, Promising, New Customers, Need Attention, At Risk, and Lost.

 ## Insights